fermyon/developer/content/cloud/noops-sql-db.md

 ## Accessing Private Beta

-NoOps SQL Database in Fermyon Cloud is currently in private beta.
+The database in Fermyon Cloud is currently in private beta.
 To request access to the private beta, please fill out this short [sign-up form](https://fibsu0jcu2g.typeform.com/to/Brv12FI0#hubspot_utk=xxxxx&hubspot_page_name=xxxxx&hubspot_page_url=xxxxx).

 > Please note that the private beta is limited in space and all requests cannot be guaranteed.

 Once you have access to the private beta, please ensure you have [Spin CLI](./cli-reference.md) v1.4 or greater, and [`cloud` plugin](https://github.com/fermyon/cloud-plugin) vX.Y or greater installed.

-## Quotas And Service Limitations For NoOps SQL Database in Fermyon Cloud
+## Quotas And Service Limitations For the Database in Fermyon Cloud

 *Quotas*
 * You can have a maximum of 1 NoOps SQL Database in your Cloud account